renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 ## Dates stored as integers

-The first thing you need to know is that as other spreadsheets programs, Google Sheets stores dates as numbers - see the last column in the above figure.
+The first thing you need to know is that as most spreadsheets programs, Google Sheets stores dates as numbers - see the last column in the above figure.
 This serial number represents the number of days from December 31, 1899.
 In the example, July 2, 2014 is stored as the serial number 41822.
-Inputs to `DATE` must be numbers - if a string or a reference to a cell containing a string is provided, the `#VALUE!` error will be returned.

 > ## More on Google Sheets Dates

-(FIX ME!)
-{: .callout}
+> - Inputs to `DATE` must always be numbers - if a string or a reference to a cell containing a string is provided, the `#VALUE!` error will be returned.
+> - DATE will silently recalculate numeric dates which fall outside of valid month or day ranges.
+For example, DATE(1969,13,1), which specifies the illegal month 13, will create a date of 1/1/1970.
+Similarly, DATE(1969,1,32), which specifies the non-existent 32nd day of January, will create a date of 2/1/1969.
+> - DATE will silently truncate decimal values input into the function, e.g. a month of 12.75 will be interpreted as 12.
+> - Google Sheets uses the 1900 date system.
+The first date is 1/1/1900.
+> - Between 0 and 1899, Google Sheets adds that value to 1900 to calculate the year.
+For example, DATE(119,2,1) will create a date of 2/1/2019.
+> - For years 1900 to 9999, Google Sheets will use that value as the year.
+For example, DATE(2019,1,2) will create a date of 1/2/2019.
+> - For years less than 0 or greater than 10,000, Google Sheets will return the #NUM! error value {: .callout}

 Using functions we can  add days, months or years to a given date.
 Say you had a research plan where you needed to conduct interviews with a set of informants every ninety days for a year.

 In our example above, in a new cell you can type:

 =B2+90